codesharedot/qtum-price-ruby/README.md

-# neumark price
+# quickx-protocol price

-Gets the neumark price with Python (from JSON).
+Gets the quickx-protocol price with Python (from JSON).

 https://pythonbasics.org